What is orbiting? You know it. You just don’t know you know it

 The world of modern dating can sometimes be confusing.
 You don’t know if you’re casual, if you’re exclusive or if you’re just fooling around with someone most of the time.
 Concepts and terms have been born from this frustrating place and we’re about to talk about one of the most recent ones to circulate the internet: What is Orbiting.

 Ah, but WTH is orbiting anyway?
 Well, it’s a word used to describe a situation that you’ve likely been in before (and I definitely have).
 Simply described, it’s when you and another person are “close enough to see each other [but] far enough never to talk.”

 It’s when you stop dating a guy but his name keeps popping up in who watched your Insta-stories.
-It’s when you stop seeing a girl but she keeps up your Snap streak, showing off her OOTDs and cute selfies.
-It’s when the person that could have been refuses to let you forget them—even if they’re the ones that walked away.
+When you stop seeing a girl but she keeps up your Snap streak, showing off her OOTDs and cute selfies.
+It’s when the person that could have been refusing to let you forget them—even if they’re the ones that walked away.

 Sound familiar, huh?
 We knew you’d get it.

 RELATED: I Was A Serial Cheater

 Orbiting is possible because of technology and the need to be seen on social media.
 With the help of Facebook, Instagram, Snapchat and Twitter, it has become so easy to stay within someone’s world without actually being in it.
 And the most conniving part about it?
 It’s never really that obvious when someone does it.